 SPECIAL PUBLIC NOTICE

-As currently proposed, the project would require authorization from the Corps, pursuant to 33 USC 408 (Section 408).
-Section 408 provides authority to the Secretary of the Army to grant permission for the alteration or modification of Corps federal civil works projects when in the judgment of the Secretary such alteration or modification will not be injurious to the public interest and will not impair the usefulness of the project.
+This proposed project would modify a federal flood protection system (levee) and federally authorized navigation channel and therefore require authorization from the Corps, pursuant to 33 USC 408 (Section 408).
+Section 408 provides authority to the Secretary of the Army to grant permission for the alteration or modification of Corps federal civil works projects when, in the judgment of the Secretary, such alteration or modification will not be injurious to the public interest and will not impair the usefulness of the project.

 The Secretary of the Army has delegated this responsibility to the Chief of Engineers and his authorized representatives, including district commanders of the U.S. Army Corps of Engineers.
-Authorized representatives of the Portland District Commander will be negotiating an agreement with JCLNG to accept and expend funds to expedite review and evaluation of a Section 408 request for alterations to Corps Federally authorized civil works projects.
+Authorized representatives of the Portland District Commander will be negotiating an agreement with CNG to accept and expend funds to expedite review and evaluation of a Section 408 request for alterations to Corps federally authorized civil works projects.

 Definition of Natural Gas Company: Natural gas companies are defined for Section 214 purposes as a company engaged in the transportation of natural gas in intrastate or interstate commerce or the sale of such gas in interstate commerce for resale.
-The transportation of natural gas in interstate commerce is subject to Federal regulation outside of USACE authorities dating from the 1930’s because Congress determined that such activities affected the public interest.
+The transportation of natural gas in interstate commerce is subject to Federal regulation outside of Corps’ authorities dating from the 1930s because Congress determined that such activities affected the public interest.
 Section 408 requests reviewed under a Section 214 agreement with a natural gas company will be limited to alterations involving the transportation of natural gas (inclusive of gas gathering lines, feeder lines, transmission pipelines, and distribution pipelines) and any attendant storage facilities, as these projects serve a public purpose.
-JCLNG engages in the operation of interstate and intrastate pipelines for the transport of gas, as well as the operation of gas extraction, processing, and gas-fired power generation facilities.
-The gas transported by its pipelines, processed or extracted at its facilities, or used to generate power at its gas facilities all results in the distribution into commerce of gas and/or power for retail purposes.
-Therefore, JCLNG meets the definition of a Natural Gas Company, its activities inherently, by statute, “affect the public interest.”
+Cascade Natural Gas meets this definition because of the following: Cascade Natural Gas Corporation is engaged in the transportation of natural gas in both intrastate and interstate commerce, serving Washington and Oregon customers.
+As the 214 guidance above indicates, because Cascade Natural Gas Corporation is a Natural Gas Company, its activities inherently, by statute, “affect the public interest.”

-How the Portland District’s acceptance of funds from JCLNG is expected to expedite the processing of JCLNG’s request to modify a federal project.
+How the Portland District’s acceptance of funds from Cascade Natural Gas is expected to expedite the processing of Cascade Natural Gas’s request to modify a federal project.
 The Corps’ Operation and Maintenance funds for the Inspection of Completed Works program and the project condition survey program are funded through the Corps’ Civil Works program in the annual federal budget.
 Funding within these two programs is insufficient to completely fund the technical and policy reviews required for the approval of the proposed project.
-The Portland District would receive additional funds from JCLNG and would add those funds to the Operation and Maintenance budgets of the Portland District, dedicated to review of the JCLNG 408 request, in accordance with the provisions of Section 214 of WRRDA 2014.
+The Portland District would receive additional funds from CNG and would add those funds to the Operation and Maintenance budgets of the Portland District, dedicated to review of the CNG 408 request, in accordance with the provisions of Section 214 of WRRDA 2014.

-Activities for which funds will be expended: Funds would be expended on the direct labor and overhead of Corps’ civil works personnel evaluating the engineering plans, specifications and reports prepared by engineering consultants to the JCLNG project.
-Such review and processing activities would include, but not be limited to, the following: technical analyses and writing, real estate evaluation, risk analysis, copying or other clerical/support tasks, acquisition of GIS data, site visits, travel, coordination activities, additional personnel (including support/clerical staff), technical contracting, environmental documentation preparation and review.
+Activities for which funds will be expended: Funds would be expended on the direct labor and overhead of Corps’ civil works personnel evaluating the engineering plans, specifications and reports prepared by CNG and their consultants.
+Such review and processing activities would include, but not be limited to, the following: technical analyses and writing, real estate evaluation, risk analysis, copying or other clerical/support tasks, acquisition of GIS data, site visits, travel, coordination activities, additional personnel (including support/clerical staff), technical contracting, and environmental documentation preparation and review.
 Funds will not be used for drafting, negotiating, or issuing any necessary real estate instruments.

-Funds provided by JCLNG that remain unexpended at the Corps’ acceptance of the completed modification will be returned by the Corps to JCLNG.
-If at any time during the review process, JCLNG wishes to withdraw their Section 408 request, the Corps will return unexpended funds to JCLNG.
+Funds provided by CNG that remain unexpended at the Corps’ acceptance of the completed modification will be returned by the Corps to CNG.
+If at any time during the review process, CNG wishes to withdraw their Section 408 request, the Corps will return unexpended funds to CNG.

-Procedures to be used to ensure impartial decision-making: Determination of whether a Section 408 approval is necessary will be made by the Portland District.
-If Section 408 approval is required, the decision of whether to approve or deny the request may need to be made by the Director of Civil Works.
-To ensure the funds will not impact impartial decision-making, the following procedures would apply:
+Procedures to be used to ensure impartial decision-making: To ensure the funds will not impact impartial decision-making, the following procedures would apply:

-a.
-No funds received under a Section 214 agreement shall be expended for the District Commander or the Division Commander’s consideration and recommendation to the Director of Civil Works regarding the Jordan Cove Energy Project’s potential to modify a Corps’ project regulated under Section 408.
+a. a.
+No funds received under a Section 214 agreement shall be expended for the Portland District Commander’s or the Northwestern Division Commander’s consideration and recommendation to the Director of Civil Works regarding the CNG project Section 408 request to modify a Corps federal project.

 b.
-Draft technical documents, draft decision and recommendation documents resulting from the use of funds obtained from JCLNG under Section 214 will be reviewed and signed by a reviewer who is not funded by the funds received under Section 214 for the Jordan Cove Energy Project Section 408 request.
+Draft technical documents and draft decision and recommendation documents resulting from the use of funds obtained from CNG under Section 214 will be reviewed and signed by a reviewer who is not funded by funds received under Section 214 for the CNG project Section 408 application.

 c.
-All final decisions for cases where Section 214 funds are used will be made available on the Portland District website.
+All final permit decisions for cases where Section 214 funds are used will be made available on the Portland District website (www.nwp.usace.army.mil).

 d.
 The Corps will not eliminate any procedures or decisions that would otherwise be required for that type of project and permit application request under consideration.